rhamenator/ai-scraping-defense/docs/getting_started.md

 ``` PowerShell
   .\Generate-Secrets.ps1
 ```

+When run from the interactive helper, the correct script is chosen automatically.

 **IMPORTANT:** The script will print the generated passwords and keys to your console.
 Copy this output immediately and store it in a secure password manager.